P3ND4/Guajiritos-PT/README.md

 ```
 ## Once running

-The only user in the DB is "admin" with the password: "admin".
+The only user in the DB is "admin" with the password: "admin1".
 To log in, you must type the email: `admin@admin` and the password.

 ## Warning: